WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/external-links.md

 ```

 Don't force links to open in a new tab or window.
 Let the reader decide how to open links.
 If the link needs to open in a new tab or window, notify the reader that the link will open in a new tab or window.

 **Example**
 [tip] **Recommended:** For more information, see the [American Heritage Dictionary (opens in a new tab)](https://ahdictionary.com/). [/tip]

+Use an external link icon to indicate that the link goes to a different domain or server.
 For more information, see [Links to pages on a different domain or server]().